Ok, this is a generalist title, but there are indeed strategies that can help you to speed up fat loss and abdominal

 Another important variable will be lipids.

-You can't lower carbohydrates so sharply without adjusting the level of fats that you consume.
+You can't lower carbs that sharply without adjusting the level of fats you consume.

 On days low in carbohydrates, use olive oil to water your vegetables, eat a slice of salmon every now and then on these days, some dry fruits in meals without HC, always in QB quantities, in other words, don't overdo it, nothing oil pools.

 Then we have the high HC day in which the consumption of fats will be reduced, no nuts or salmon, just use a few strands of olive oil in the non-carbohydrate meal that day.

 As for proteins, consumption should always be high to maintain muscle mass levels and achieve a good recovery from training.

 2/2.5g of protein per KG of body weight.